sergeyklay/space-wrangler/README.md

 ### Pages Metadata Exporter

-Generate a CSV file with metadata about each page in a specified Confluence space.
+Generate a CSV file with metadata about each page in specified Confluence spaces.

 **Output structure:**